isel-leic-ave/yamlify/README.md

 ### 3.1

-Implement a new method `parseSequence(yaml: Reader): Sequence<T>` that returns a lazy sequence for the YAML list read from the `yaml` `Reader` parameter.
+Implement a new method `parseSequence(yaml: Reader): Sequence<T>` that returns a **lazy sequence** for the YAML list read from the `yaml` `Reader` parameter.
-Throw an exception if the `yaml` `Reader` does not fetch a representation of a sequence.
+Throw an exception if the `yaml` `Reader` does not contain a representation of a list that should be transformed to a (**lazy**) sequence.

 Requirements:
-* The `parseSequence` method should be called **solely for parsing the root element** of the YAML, while nested elements should still be handled as _mappings_ (i.e. objects) or _sequences_ parsed through the `parseList()` method.
+* The `parseSequence` method should be called **solely for parsing the root elements** of the YAML, whereas nested elements should still be handled as
+_mappings_ (i.e. objects) or _sequences_ parsed through the `parseObject()` and `parseList()` methods, respectively.
 * The `parseSequence` method should be implemented in `AbstractYamlParser` and available to both subclasses `YamlParserReflect` and `YamlParserCojen`.

-Implement a unit test that verifies the lazy behavior of the `parseSequence` method.
-Take advantage of the `@YamlConvert` annotation to associate a function that allows checking the moment when the elements of the sequence are produced.
+Implement unit tests that verify the lazy behavior of the `parseSequence` method.

+Use the `@YamlConvert` annotation to associate a function that checks the moment when the elements of the sequence are produced.

 You should test and verify the correct behavior for both `YamlParserReflect` and `YamlParserCojen`.

 ## 3.2